jedlimlx/Cellular-Automaton-Viewer/README.md

 -------------
 - [x] Add tooltips
 - [x] Add menu buttons for delete, paste, copy and cut cells
-- [ ] Add menu button for new pattern
+- [x] Add menu button for new pattern
-- [ ] Add menu button to open rules & patterns
+- [x] Add menu button to open rules & patterns
+- [ ] Add menu button to save patterns
 - [ ] Add button to view search results and save to a file
 - [ ] Add dialog to ask "Would you like to save changes to untitled"
 - [ ] Add more information to the status bar
-- [ ] Add a way to view output from search programs
 - [ ] Add help information to the about button
 - [ ] Custom key binds